cheton/browserify-css/README.md

 # browserify-css #

 A Browserify transform for bundling, rebasing, inlining, and minifying CSS files.
+It's useful for CSS modularization where styles are scoped to their related bundles.

 ## Getting Started